marbetschar/MLOps_Labs/project/create_group.md

 # GCP Group Setup Guide

 Google Cloud Platform (GCP) provides a framework for building and managing applications and services.
-A `GCP Project` acts as the primary entity under which we manage the groups users, billing and services.
+A `GCP Project` acts as the primary entity under which we manage the group's users, billing and services.
 This guide shows you how to set up your group and redeem your credits. **_Note:_** Only one person per group needs to complete these steps!

 ## Create Project